 1752 - Organization of the church.

-1759 - Construction of the present structure begun.
+1759 - Construction of the present structure began.

 1760 - Land deeded.

-1761 - Johannes Van Harlingen called to be church's third pastor; active, not only in the service of his church, but in establishing first Reformed seminary in colonies.
-Served 33 years.
+1761 - Johannes Van Harlingen called to be the church's third pastor; active, not only in the service of his church, but in establishing first Reformed seminary in colonies.
+He served 33 years.

 1762 - Building finished except for the galleries.